Imagine leaving the house at 6 am and walking along a street where you live on a freezing cold morning. What kind of things might you notice?

 3. The night is the constant in a world that keeps changing.
 Regardless of species or century, we are forced to pause and submit to life’s right to balance light by letting darkness pour through and around it.
 Like state and ceremony, True Winter is timeless which is why trend looks so odd on True Winter, even the young ones.
 These are old soul types, for whom mermaid hair, beach hair, and mapped hair were not intended because they are defined by a specific moment in time.
 True Winter doesn’t heed time or any other man-made thing.
 Mind, the shape of the haircut is very important.

 4. Dark colours recede.
 They seem out of reach.
 You behold but you don’t come close, like the Ave Maria.
 True Winter is the single star, glory only known from afar.
 Like Cher, she was probably a grownup even as a kid.
-I could never see Elizabeth Taylor as a Bright, one, because I could never see any heat, but secondly because she was so classic, so untouchable, old world glamour, not at all cute.
+Elizabeth Taylor was probably a Bright Winter, from the delicacy of the bone structure and clarity of her colouring, though certainly the Winter was dominant.
+She was so timeless, so untouchable, old world glamour, not at all cute.

 Bright Winter is the star shower, or maybe the shooting star, still Winter’s oblivious indifference, still unto itself alone, but a friendlier feeling.
 More approachable, maybe it cares about you just a little.
 The carefreedom of sprinkles is still far, far away in the Spring group, but there’s a distinct lightness of being coming in.
 Let sweetness creep into clothing but with a lot of control.
 That’s what Winter likes best, even over power.